-The Friends of Ferals program is a monthly spay/neuter clinic for feral cats at Rochester Community Animal Clinic (RCAC).
-RCAC works with local volunteers to support trap-neuter/spay-release services (TNR).
+The Friends of Ferals program is a low-cost monthly spay/neuter clinic for feral cats at Rochester Community Animal Clinic (RCAC).
+RCAC works with local volunteers to support trap-neuter-release services (TNR).
 This program helps to lower the rate of disease and reproduction among feral colonies.
-The cats also receive vaccinations and ear-tipping so that colony caretakers know which cats have been serviced.
+The cats also receive vaccinations and ear-tipping so that colony caretakers know which cats have been spayed/neutered already.

 Below, you can read about why one of the volunteers, Stephenie, supports Friends of Ferals